YosepRA/obsidian-notes/StudioYosepRA/02 - Source Materials/Books/The Six Pillars of Self-Esteem - Nathaniel Branden.md

 I'm not saying that life is easy.
 But being unworthy of a good life is a very unnecessary part in our walk.
 You better deal with it, or it will become a heavy baggage in your journey.

+**p39**
+"\[…] standing up for herself, in spite of fear-was the way to build her self-respect."

+Standing up for oneself, in spite of fear, is the way to build one's self-respect.
+If we continue to get swayed by the doubts of others, then we won't get anywhere or achieve values that we care about.